-The Group has a service arrangement with Catellen Pty Ltd to provide the services of Mr Leath Nicholson as Non-Executive Chairman of the Group commencing on 14 October 2016.
+The Group has a service arrangement with Catellen Pty Ltd to provide the services of Mr Leath Nicholson as a Non-Executive Director of the Group commencing on 14 October 2016.
 The key terms of the arrangement are:

 - Current fee of \$70,000 per annum.

 - No termination payment.

 - No notice period.